catamphetamine/imageboard/docs/engines/lynxchan.md

 Responds with an object with information about the current "block bypass" status.
 Contains the following fields:

 * `valid: boolean`: indicates if the user has a valid "block bypass".
 * `validated: boolean`: indicates if the bypass needs Proof-of-Work validation.
+A Proof-of-Work expires: maybe after a certain amount of time, or maybe after a certain amount of content has been posted by the user.
+So users will have to periodically re-do their Proof-of-Work.
 * `mode: number`: current "block bypass" mode.
   * `0` — disabled.
 The user can't use a "block bypass" mechanism.
   * `1` — enabled.
 The user can use a "block bypass" mechanism if required.